HyphaApp/hypha-docs/docs/contributing/code/index.md

 # Contribute Code

-### Creating Pull Requests&#x20;
+## Creating Pull Requests

 Found a bug and know how to fix it?
 Have some design wireframes to improve some usability issues?
 Traslated Hypha into another language?
 Built a new feature you want to add?
-Please submit an issue or create a pull request on [GitHub](https://github.com/HyphaApp/hypha/issues).&#x20;
+Please submit an issue or create a pull request on [GitHub](https://github.com/HyphaApp/hypha/issues).

 Guidance for contributing code: